EENI Global Business School.

 African Student, Master / Doctorate International Business

-Doctorate (DIB): African Business, World Trade.
+Doctorate: African Business, World Trade.

-Professional Doctorate in International Business (DIB).
-Online Education
+Doctorate in International Business (DIB) Online

-Masters (MIB): Business in Africa, Transport in Africa, International Business, Foreign Trade.
+Masters: Business in Africa, Transport in Africa, International Business, Foreign Trade.

-Masters in International Business and Foreign Trade (MIB) - Online Education
+Masters in International Business and Foreign Trade (MIB)

 Course: African Institutions.

-1. Credits of the Subject “African Union (AU)”: 1 ECTS Credits;
+1. Credits of the Subject “African Union (AU)”: 1 ECTS Credits

-2. Duration: one week.
+2. Duration: one week

 African Union Convention on Preventing and Combating Corruption